-If you have signed an advance directive and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the state agency that oversees advance directives.
-To find the appropriate agency in your state, contact your SHIP.
-Contact information is in the Appendix at the end of this document.
+If you have signed an advance directive, and you believe that a doctor or hospital did not follow the instructions in it, you may file a complaint with the state agency that oversees advance directives.
+To find the appropriate agency in your state, contact your State Health Insurance Assistance Program (SHIP).
+Contact information is in Addendum A at the back of this document.